 Test A ($3 per sample bag) only provides soil pH and lime, if needed.
 Test A will not indicate levels of phosphorous, potassium, calcium and magnesium present based on your sample.
 It will not provide recommendations for nitrogen, phosphorous and potassium.
 Use generic fertilizer recommendations provided in UF’s landscape and vegetable garden publications.

 Test B ($ 10 per sample bag) report provides;

 > zinc available for growing plants.

-	Based on the sample and crop needs Test B will list pounds of lime, nitrogen, phosphorous and potassium to apply.
+Based on your composite sample and crop needs, Test B will list pounds of lime, nitrogen, phosphorous and potassium to apply, if needed.
 Tailor single-element fertilizers based on sample results from Test B.

 “Application of lime when it is not needed may cause plant nutritional problems.”
 EDIS document SP 103, revised May 2018

 Fertilizer will not make up for insufficient sun light.
 Contact the local extension office for interpretation of soil sample results.
 UF’s Florida Vegetable Gardening Guide offers resources and information for novice and experienced gardeners.
-Until next time – Happy Gardening!
+Until next time I wish you Happy New Year and Happy Gardening!